I would like to purchase Signagelive for Chrome OS or get licences to trial/demo the product - where can I get them?

-Alternatively please contact email@example.com or pop on our Live Chat system and a member of our Support Team will point you in the right direction.
+Alternatively please contact email@example.com or hop on our Live Chat system and a member of our Support Team will point you in the right direction.

-Google have recently implemented a change, requiring that any commercial Chrome OS device being used in kiosk mode, now needs a Google Chrome Device Management (CDM) licence to operate as such.
+Google recently implemented a change in which any commercial Chrome OS device being used in Kiosk Mode, will now need a Google Chrome Device Management (CDM) licence to operate as such.
 Without this licence, you will not see the option to operate as a kiosk device.

 My display resolution is not correct when my Chrome OS Player boots up?